The U.S. Consumer Confidence Dashboard

-Reading this data: In order to gauge consumer sentiment, Morning Consult asks five questions relating to personal finances and business conditions in the country as a whole.
+Reading this data: Higher numbers indicate greater consumer confidence.
+In order to gauge consumer sentiment, Morning Consult asks five questions relating to personal finances and business conditions in the country as a whole.
 The results from those five questions are then inputted into these three indices: The ICS is the overall measurement based on the results of all five questions; the ICC reflects consumers’ views of their current personal financial conditions and of current buying conditions for large household goods, and the ICE measures consumers’ expectations of their future personal financial conditions and business conditions in the country as a whole.

 "THIS IS THE FUTURE"